oofin008/jwt_log_example/Readme.md

 # JWT example app
-Inside each of the app/server, install modules and type `yarn start` to start it up.
+Inside each of the app/server, install modules by `npm install` and type `npm start` to start it up.
+Then access `localhost:3000`.

 ## Server
-- express
+- NodeJS, ExpressJS

 ## App
-- next + react, testing SSR
+- NextJS + ReactJS,